overexpOG/DYNAMIC/README.md

-DYNAMIC: a succinct and compressed fully-dynamic data structures library
+This is a Fork of DYNAMIC: a succinct and compressed fully-dynamic data structures library
 ===============

+### This Fork has the objective of adapting DYNAMIC to support the Ring operations

 ### Contributors